I was reminded last week of how a simple change in perspective has the power to change everything.

 Nutrition: Restrict, flavour, convenience or fuel and performance

-Training: Looks or maintenance, independence, mobility
+Training: Looks vs maintenance, independence, and mobility

-As you can imagine, the different approaches to each category could warp the rest of your course considerably.
+Obviously, there are many other examples we could explore.
+And, as you can imagine, the different approaches to each category could warp the rest of your course considerably.

 How would a new lens influence your training and nutrition, your work or your relationships in the long term?